 In my religious tradition of choice, it is rare to have an ordained female who is also working towards becoming a scholar.
 Several people have asked about my thoughts and struggles with being both, so here is my honest (and somewhat vulnerable) opinion:

 God also called me to be a minister…That is also a long (and awesome) story.
-I have seen the ups and downs of being on a pastoral staff, I have been a confidant to a few senior pastors, I am aware of the high cost of loving people to the point where it hurts, I know what it’s like to be both praised and abused by the people one ministers with/to, I have seen God do amazing things, I have seen people grow in their relationships with God, and I have painfully watched as some have walked away from what they once held dear.
+I have seen the ups and downs of being on a pastoral staff.
+I have been a confidant to a few senior pastors, military and governmental leaders.
+I am aware of the high cost of loving people to the point where it hurts.
+I know what it’s like to be both praised and abused by the people one ministers with/to.
+I have seen God do amazing things.
+I have seen people grow in their relationships with God, and I have painfully watched as some have walked away from what they once held dear.

-When some (not all) ministers discover that I’m working on a Ph.D., I am chastised (more often than not) for doing so.
+When some (not all) ministers discover that I have earned a Ph.D. in a Biblical Studies area, I am chastised (more often than not) for doing so.
 What they don’t understand, though, is that the Holy Spirit is always with me when I study, when I write, and when I speak.
 Some ministers think that I have somehow become selfish, prideful, and un-spiritual, and they are concerned that my salvation is in jeopardy…They make a lot of assumptions about me that are not accurate.
 A few ministers understand and are cheerleaders, but we need more.

 So…my biggest “challenge” is that I’m called to be both a minister and an academic in a culture that traditionally separates one from the other.
-I’ve always thought that having one foot in the church and the other foot in the academy would be ideal….yet I find myself continually having to explain, having to justify, and having to “prove” why it’s important for me to be both.
+I’ve always thought that having one foot in the church and the other foot in the academy would be ideal….yet I find myself continually having to explain and justify why it’s important for me to be both.
 Even if people never understand, I HAVE to continue on this route…because that’s what God has asked me to do.

 Please know that I’m not asking for you to completely agree with everything that I’ve just written, and I’m not expecting anyone to fully understand my perspective…but I DO think we all need to comprehend this: